incmix-ui/incmix-ui/.notes/governance.md

 not have write access.
 We believe that becoming a reviewer is a core aspect in the journey to becoming a maintainer.

-**DevRel**: They're actively involved in promoting Chakra UI in the community, monitoring Discord, creating educational content, improving the documentation, and finding opportunities to integrate Chakra UI with new technologies (Next.js, Gatsby, Redwood, etc)
+**DevRel**: They're actively involved in promoting Incmix UI in the community, monitoring Discord, creating educational content, improving the documentation, and finding opportunities to integrate Incmix UI with new technologies (Next.js, Gatsby, Redwood, etc)

 **Core**: They're responsible for the overall quality and stewardship of the project.
-They are people who understand a specific area of Chakra UI deeply enough to improve, make changes and improve performance of the project.
+They are people who understand a specific area of Incmix UI deeply enough to improve, make changes and improve performance of the project.

 **Funding**: They're actively involved in getting funding and sponsorship